kaustubha-chaturvedi/portfolio.ssg/Readme.md

 Motivation for this project was to create a simple static site generator that can be used to create a portfolio for me and my friends.
 Also, I wanted to learn Go and this project was a good way to do that.

+## Clarifications

+Yup this repo is based on my [https://github.com/kaustubha-chaturvedi/portfolio-echo](this repo) from previous year that time I was just learning go syntax and it's framework and library ecosystem, I halted that due to my eams and job search (ofcourse not because of laziness), I am back at learning Golang and this is my final version of static site portfolio, I hope it to be useful (atleast to me), and to allow anyone to be able to edit this I have used pongo2 as more people are comfortable with jinja2 style templating.
+If you are here reaing this please make use of your time at some better place.

 ## Installation

 To install the project, you need to have Go and npm installed on your machine.
 Once you have these prerequisites, you can clone the repository and install the dependencies: